clojure-finance/clojure-backtesting-website/content/md/posts/user-guide.md

 ## Trading Logic

 As introduced in the [time pointer](/posts/api#move-time-pointer), there is a global clock in the backtester.
 Your strategy will normally be run between two `next-date`s.
+Below is a figure illustrating the logic of trading with an example.

 ![image](/img/trade-logic.jpg)

-The most tricky part is the logic of trading.
 Say you are on date 2022-10-24, and you buy 10 shares of xx security.
 This order will not be traded immediately.
 Instead, it will result in a pending order which will be settle by the backtester on the next call of `next-date` (if there is indeed xx security in the market).
 What you will observe is that your portfolio will not change immediately after `order`, and `order-record` will not be updated either.
 They will only be updated on the next day.
 The price of the traded ticker is by default the **closing price** of the next day.
+The consequence of the settling the pending orders is always the change of cash (loan) and stock (cash ↑ stock ↓ or cash ↓ stock ↑ ).
+Loans will result in interest costs which will accumulate every day the loan exists.

 ## Cache Mechanism